homey-products/fixturebot/README.md

 ### Generators

 Generators set default column values.
 They run for each record that doesn't explicitly set that column.
-Generators are never created implicitly — columns without a value or generator are omitted from the YAML output (Rails uses the database column default).
+Generators are never created implicitly; columns without a value or generator are omitted from the YAML output (Rails uses the database column default).

 ```ruby
 FixtureBot.define do